 Chemical Use Procedures

 - Before a substance is received, those who use or store the material must know the information on proper handling, storage and disposal.
 Safety Data Sheets (SDS) are required for all chemicals used at the College in accordance with state and federal laws.
-The department head and the Environmental Safety Manager will review requests for new chemicals before they are brought into the workplace or laboratory.
-Employees must get approval from Environmental Health and Occupational Safety Office before purchasing a new chemical.
+The department head and the Public Health & Environmental Safety (PHES) Office will review requests for new chemicals before they are brought into the workplace or laboratory.
+Employees must get approval from PHES Office before purchasing a new chemical.

 - To avoid the accumulation of excess chemicals, purchase the minimum quantities of commercial chemicals necessary for your work.

 - It is the policy of the College not to accept donated chemicals or permit employees to bring on campus chemicals or other hazardous acquired elsewhere.
-Exceptions to this policy must be approved by the area Dean and the Environmental Safety Manager prior to receipt of the donated materials.
-If materials are acceptable, a typed inventory of all chemicals must be provided to the Environmental Health and Occupational Safety Office.
+Exceptions to this policy must be approved by the area Dean and the PHES office prior to receipt of the donated materials.
+If materials are acceptable, a typed inventory of all chemicals must be provided to the PHES Office.
+This inventory must be registered with the College.